-Prison chaplain was 'conned' into thinking Fishmongers' Hall attacker felt remorse
+Prison chaplain was 'conned' into thinking London Bridge terror attacker felt remorse

 A prison chaplain giving evidence on the Fishmongers' Hall terrorist attack near London Bridge says the attacker had appeared to show remorse.